dmdeklerk/rubber-chef-resque/README.md

 #Rubber-chef-resque

-Rubber's Resque (plus resque-pool) Capistrano Template Translated Into Chef Recipe.

-#Intro
+[Rubber](https://github.com/rubber/rubber/)'s resque capistrano template translated to Chef.

-Unfortunately the [resque cookbook](http://community.opscode.com/cookbooks/resque) on the opscode community site is no longer maintained by its creators at infochimps and is no longer working due to a dependency on a forked `runit` cookbook.
+Unfortunately the [resque cookbook](http://community.opscode.com/cookbooks/resque) on the opscode community site is no longer maintained by its creators at infochimps and is no longer working (out of the box) due to a dependency on a forked `runit` cookbook.

-Before coming to [chef](http://docs.opscode.com/) I used [rubber](https://github.com/rubber/rubber) to provision my servers and it contained a resque setup that I really liked.
+Before coming to [chef](http://docs.opscode.com/) I used [rubber](https://github.com/rubber/rubber) to provision my servers and it contained a resque setup that is pretty good.

 This cookbook is one-to-one copy of rubbers resque template but now implemented as chef recipes instead of the original capistrano templates.